 Someone who dies without a will is said to die intestate, and their assets will have to go through a process called probate.
 A person who dies testate has left behind a will.

 Laws will vary from state to state regarding what makes a will legally enforceable.
 In some states, a will must be signed by two witnesses.
 Other states allow for an oral or nuncupative will in select circumstances, such as imminent death.
-However, by and large, a will should be prepared by competent legal counsel.
+However, by and large, a will is at least one estate planning document you should have and it should be prepared by competent legal counsel.